-Dubious interns listed in White House economic report
+Egads, Batman!
+Dubious interns cited in White House report

 WASHINGTON (AP) — This year’s Economic Report of the President credits an unusual group of interns that includes the alter egos of Batman, Spider-Man and Captain America, Monty Python alumnus John Cleese, Kathryn Janeway from “Star Trek: Voyager” and the corpulent Star Wars villain Jabba the Hutt.

-These names are credited with helping to assemble the report issued Tuesday on the health of the U.S. economy and President Donald Trump’s economic agenda.
+These names are credited with helping to assemble the 711-page report issued Tuesday on the health of the U.S. economy and President Donald Trump’s economic agenda.

-The White House has not responded as to whether the listing of these “interns” was an intentional prank buried in the 711-page report.
+The names appear to be following a similar prank in the intern listing for the 2018 report, in which “Star Trek” luminaries James T. Kirk and Jean-Luc Picard worked for the White House Council of Economic Advisers.

+The Twitter account maintained by the council acknowledged the joke Tuesday afternoon.

 Martha Gimbel, researcher director for the jobs site Indeed, discovered the list of dubious interns and posted a screenshot of it to Twitter.